A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Uniform exponential loss of memory for composition of operators satisfying a common Lasota Yorke inequality.

 Since $\widetilde L_n$ is Markov, it is $L^1$-nonexpanding: $\|\widetilde L_n h\|_{L^1}\le \|h\|_{L^1}$.
 Hence

 Iterating from $m$ to $n-1$ gives

 Finally, for $f,g$ with equal mass we have $h=f-g\in L^1_0(m)$, yielding \eqref{eq:ELoM_L1}. \end{proof}

-\begin{remark}[From $L^1$ contraction to stronger topologies via smoothing] Theorem~\ref{thm:doeblin_ELoM} yields exponential memory loss in the weak topology $L^1$ (equivalently, total variation for absolutely continuous measures).
-If, in addition, the kernels are \emph{smoothing} (e.g.\ $k_n$ is uniformly $C^r$ in $y$, or satisfies a uniform Lasota--Yorke/Doeblin--Fortet inequality), then one typically has a regularization bound of the form
+\begin{remark}[From $L^1$ contraction to stronger topologies via smoothing] Theorem~\ref{thm:doeblin_ELoM} yields exponential memory loss in $L^1$ (equivalently, total variation for absolutely continuous measures).
+If, in addition, the kernels are \emph{smoothing} (e.g.\ $k_n$ is uniformly $C^r$ in $y$) then one typically has a regularization bound of the form

-and the $L^1$ contraction on the zero-mean subspace can be upgraded to exponential decay in $B_s$ (after one step, or in a mixed strong/weak sense).
-In our framework, this is precisely the mechanism behind Lipschitz-type stability results: weak contraction (Doeblin) plus regularization yields geometric summability in stronger norms. \end{remark}
+and the $L^1$ contraction on the zero-mean subspace can be upgraded to exponential decay in $B_s$ (after one step, or in a mixed strong/weak sense). \end{remark}